 - LAN only mode

-- Web Sever that offers pretty much the same functions
+- Web Sever which offers pretty much the same functions

 - MQTT and HTTP integration of the box

 - all switch modes support every switch you could dream off (from pulse to toggle or disabled)